- The Washington Times - Wednesday, January 21, 2026

 Advertisement

-Mr. Montgomery was the senior reactor operator aboard the Nimitz during the ship’s 2005 deployment to Iraq that was featured in the PBS documentary series “Carrier.”
+Mr. Montgomery was the senior reactor operator aboard the Nimitz during the ship’s 2005 deployment to Iraq, which was featured in the PBS documentary series “Carrier.”

 “The personnel in the Reactor Department were all professionals.
 But in particular, the department heads, the limited duty officers and the senior enlisted were all workhorses who were very committed to the mission,” he said.
 “I was very fortunate to have such superb shipmates.”